 Jesus speaks for the Almighty God because God gives Jesus His Spirit without limit.
+Jesus is not speaking on his own authority, but of the Father who sent him.
+Jesus says whatever the Father tells him to say.

 John 3:34 - For he whom God hath sent speaketh the words of God: for God giveth not the Spirit by measure unto him.